dowjones/lru-cache-pool/README.md

 ## Note

-When calling `pool.get()`, for the first time a new cache will be created and placed in a pool.
+When calling `pool.get()` for the first time a new cache will be created and placed in a pool.
 Subsequent calls will get an existing cache from the pool, unless it is expired; in which case a new cache will be created.